biffbuster/V3-Analyzer/README.md

 This is a [NextJS](https://nextjs.org/) project bootstrapped with `create-next-app`

-You can view a live demo over at:
+View Dune Dashboard at: [V3 Pool Analyzer](https://dune.com/BiffBuster/pools-3) View a live demo over at:

 To get this frontend running locally: